mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 carefully segregated reserves.

-Other worlds of interest in Glisten subsector include Romar, source of ‘dust–spice’, a narcotic valued by the Aslan, and Melior, whose population is about 50% made up of Jonkeereen.
+Other worlds of interest in Glisten subsector include Romar, source of 'dust–spice', a narcotic valued by the Aslan, and Melior, whose population is about 50% made up of Jonkeereen.
 Callia also has a significant Jonkeereen minority, numbering about 25% of the total population.